carpentries/amy/README.md

 ![](https://travis-ci.org/swcarpentry/amy.svg?branch=master)

-AMY is a web-based workshop administration application for [Software Carpentry][swc] and related projects.
+AMY is a web-based workshop administration application for [The Carpentries][tc] and related projects.
 Its target audience is workshop coordinators, most of whom are non-programmers, who need to keep track of what workshops are being arranged, when they're supposed to occur, who's teaching what, and so on.